Catherine is a mom who has devoted many years to volunteer organizations including 10 years as a mentor to girls through

-CPR/First Aid certification is a requirement for most teachers, bus drivers, airline attendants, lifeguards, childcare workers, scout leaders, and camp counselors.
+CPR/First Aid certification is a requirement for most teachers, caregivers, and community workers.
 It also raises the value of a babysitter and helps put new parents at ease.
 The confidence it brings to many can be a burden to others who hope to never put what they've learned into real practice.
 Why is there such a disparity?

 First of all, the technicality of CPR is daunting.
 How many breaths and compressions?
 How many repetitions?
 I just can't seem to remember the ABCs of resuscitation!
 Others are simply squeamish or afraid.
 It is important to stay calm, assess the safety of the scene, call for help, and reassure the victim until professional help arrives.

 My focus here concerns the most common situations and how to offer aid.
 This is where we first responders can make a profound difference.
 Over the years, I have learned both how to recognize signs of distress and how best to treat them.
 I would like to share them with you.

 One of the most common problems here in Southern California through summer and into fall when football season hits the stadiums, is heat stress.
 For many years, I worked outdoors in temperatures that consistently stayed in the triple digits.
 It is easy for a situation to go from uncomfortable to life-threatening in a very short period.
-It is important to recognize the signs of heat exposure and not to think of it as simple dehydration.
-In fact, drinking too much water can dangerously deplete salts and electrolytes for cardiac function.
+It is important to recognize the signs of heat stress and not to think of it as simple dehydration.
+In fact, drinking too much water can dangerously deplete the salts and electrolytes needed for cardiac function.

 A person's body temperature can rise to a dangerous level in spite of water consumption.
 Excess sweating keeps a person cool, but weakness and dizziness can set in, along with headaches and nausea.
 It is urgent to get the person to a cool spot, loosen clothing, remove shoes and socks, and apply cool cloths to bring body temperature down.
 Call 911.
 When skin becomes hot and dry, this is a sign of heat stroke and is a medical emergency.